 “Although this year’s course is still to be finalised, the event will still carry on the tradition of seven days of competition with five special stages each day,” he said.

-Beginning in Parkes on Saturday 8th August, the 2020 Classic Outback Trial will commence with a ceremonial start, followed by a shakedown Prologue, with a welcome function capping off the day.
+Kicking off in Parkes on Sunday 7 March, the 2021 Classic Outback Trial will commence with a ceremonial start, followed by a shakedown Prologue, with a welcome function capping off the day.

 A guide to the 2020 Classic Outback Trial…